 A bat in striking ways resembles a bird.
 Bats and birds are vertebrates, warm-blooded, send out distinctive vocal signals, eat insects, flap wings to fly, congregate in social groups and so on.
 But an expedition in search of bat eggs will end up with egg on its face, because sometimes resemblances are just resemblances.

 The deity (intelligent designer) of classical theology might be a bat egg.

 The conclusion that bat eggs and deity both must exist is justified if bats are birds and if nature is an artifact.
-But if the similarity between bats and birds and between nature and artifacts is mere resemblance, then all we have are resemblances, and IDers are revealed as being stricken with a bad case of pareidolia.
+But if the similarity between bats and birds and between nature and artifacts is mere resemblance, then all we have are resemblances, and IDers are revealed as having been stricken with a bad case of pareidolia.
 Nature's forms and functions resemble high-tech gadgetry, and some rock formations resemble human faces and dog and elephant heads and so on.
 Nature exhibits all kinds of resemblances among unrelated objects.

 (Moreover, as high-tech as biology might seem to be, it turns out that creating life does not require intelligence, as every parent knows.
 Parents-to-be typically do not pore over schematic drawings or consult engineering tables when they decide to start a family.
 They can bring life into being without first possessing a big mind full of technical knowhow, because nature abides.
 That’s what she does.
 She lives.
 Nobody needs to know anything about biochemistry or genetics to make new life; there need be no designer to bring a life into being.)